WatCoursePlanner/frontend/README.md

 $ cd frontend
 ```

-Install dependencies and get it running
+Install dependencies and create it running

 ```shell
 $ yarn